Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

-IPv4 is the first version of the most widely used Internet Protocol (IP) today, playing an extremely important role in connecting devices globally.
+IPv4 address is the first version of the most widely used Internet Protocol (IP) today, playing an extremely important role in connecting devices globally.
 This article will give you an overview of IPv4, from the basic concept, how it works, to why IPv4 is still an indispensable part of the network infrastructure despite its appearance. appearance of IPv6.
 Explore now with Hidemyacc!

-1. What is IPv4?
+1. What is IPv4 address?

-IPv4 (Internet Protocol Version 4) is a network protocol belonging to the fourth version of the Internet Protocol, standardized by the United States Department of Defense in the MIL-STD-1777 standard.
+IPv4 address (Internet Protocol Version 4) is a network protocol belonging to the fourth version of the Internet Protocol, standardized by the United States Department of Defense in the MIL-STD-1777 standard.
 This was the first IP version to be widely deployed globally and still plays an important role in the global network system.

-IPv4 operates under a packet switching model, focusing on data transmission without ensuring packet order or accuracy in packet arrival to the destination.
+IPv4 address operates under a packet switching model, focusing on data transmission without ensuring packet order or accuracy in packet arrival to the destination.
 However, IPv4 has a mechanism to check data integrity through accompanying test packets.

 Address IPv4 is a string of 32 bits, divided into 4 groups of numbers (octets), each group has 8 bits, separated by dots.
 For example, the address "172.16.254.1" is a valid IPv4 address, with each group of numbers ranging from 0 to 255.
 This address helps devices on the Internet identify and communicate with each other.